enapps-enorman/sling-feature-launcher-maven-plugin/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

 This plugin allows starting and stopping feature model applications without blocking the Maven execution.
 It is intended mainly for usage with integration tests.
+The full Maven site documenting this plugin is at <https://sling.apache.org/components/sling-feature-launcher-maven-plugin/>.

 ## Usage